Signal 1

 Larger parcels, estate compounds, and equestrian identity

-Club, golf, and country-lane lifestyle signals throughout the market
+Golf, equestrian, and country-lane land-use patterns throughout the market

 Market intelligence